 When you do this same setup for multiple Horos instances on multiple workstations, you create a consolidated central PACS that you can access in multiple locations – now sharing the same central database of studies.
 As simply as this, you now have a shared infrastructure to connect multiple Horos workstations.

 If you are working with human private health information that needs to remain secure, it's an easy process to set up a VPN (virtual private network) on your desktop to confidentially communicate with the cloud.
 We can walk you through a simple setup for this process as well.

 Setting up a Cloud Account

-Purview, the primary sponsor of the Horos Project, has created a special archive-only cloud account for use specifically with a desktop viewer like Horos (although you can use it with OsiriX and Windows-based viewers as well).
-The account is an inexpensive way to get started in the world of cloud-based medical image archives and allows you to connect multiple Horos workstations.
-To set up your cloud account, all you need is a credit card, your email address and your preferred password and you can be up and running the same day.
-The starting cost for setting up multiple workstations to a Horos Cloud account is $50 per month.
+Purview, the primary sponsor of the Horos Project, has created Horos Access, a special archive-only cloud account for use specifically with a desktop viewer like Horos (although you can use it with OsiriX and Windows-based viewers as well).
+Horos Access is an inexpensive way to get started in the world of cloud-based medical image archives and allows you to connect multiple Horos workstations.
+To set up your account, all you need is a credit card, your email address and your preferred password and you can be up and running the same day.

 Read More: How to Connect Horos with Cloud Storage

 Read More: How to Use Horos in a Windows Environment